awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kinesis-stream.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StreamEncryption`  <a name="cfn-kinesis-stream-streamencryption"></a>
-Enables or updates server\-side encryption using an AWS KMS key for a specified stream\.
+When specified, enables or updates server\-side encryption using an AWS KMS key for a specified stream\.
+Removing this property from your stack template and updating your stack disables encryption\.
 *Required*: No
 *Type*: [StreamEncryption](aws-properties-kinesis-stream-streamencryption.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)